blowfishpro/B9-Aerospace/GameData/Firespitter/readme.txt

 Mustang sound from this video: http://www.youtube.com/watch?v=-yTHDQZL1dE Tire screech and bump: http://soundbible.com/1178-Tires-Squealing.html http://soundbible.com/1120-Bounce.html Some landing gear sound effects from freesound.org.
 Other effects recorded by me.

+v6.3.3
+-KSP 0.24 Compatibility.
+-Lots of plugin features for upcoming version 7, and features used in other mods like B9

+v6.3.2
+-Fixed bug: Propellers don't spin initially

+v6.3.1
+-Wheel alignment guides end the scourge of crooked gear placement.
+Press F2 to toggle guide lines.

 v6.3
 -Oblong round noses, short and long